HOW TO CHOOSE A CBD PRODUCT TYPE

 Our THC Free products have no detectable levels of THC, verified by the COAs on site.
 The labs use GC/MS and/or HPCL testing procedures to achieve these test results, the same testing procedures that are most commonly used for employment drug screening.
 If a sample is lab tested, it is going to show what our reports do, which is No Detectable (ND) levels of THC.

-We are not legally able to make any recommendations or guarantees with drug tests for THC free or Full Spectrum products.
-We have had no issues with lab testing and our THC Free line of products since our inception.
-If this is a concern, we would recommend doing some further research before making the decision to consume any CBD products, but our policy stands to protect our company and mission from bad actors.
+We are not legally able to make any recommendations or guarantees with drug tests for THC-Free or Full Spectrum products.
+If drug testing for THC is a concern, we would recommend doing some further research before making the decision to consume any CBD products.

-All Isolate and Broad Spectrum products are THC FREE, verified by COAs on site.
+All Isolate and Broad Spectrum CBD products reflect No Detectable (ND) levels of THC present, verified by our 3rd party lab results on site.

-CAN I FAIL A DRUG TEST FROM USING FULL SPECTRUM TOPICAL CBD PRODUCTS?
+CAN I FAIL A DRUG TEST FOR THC WHEN USING FULL SPECTRUM TOPICAL CBD PRODUCTS?

-With topical applications, it is highly unlikely, close to impossible, for an amount of THC to be absorbed and metabolized by the body and detected in a drug test UNLESS you are using penetration enhancers, transdermal patches, or there's a higher level of THC than federally permitted in the product.
-Penetration into the blood is not necessary for localized therapeutic effects, making it logical that studies using blood and urine samples find no penetration of cannabinoids following application.
+With topical applications, it is highly unlikely for any amount of THC to be absorbed and metabolized by the body and detected in a drug test UNLESS you are using penetration enhancers, transdermal patches, or there's a higher level of THC than federally permitted in the product.

 LAB TESTING | CERTIFICATES OF ANALYSES (COAs)

-All products are tested for potency, heavy metals, microbials, residual solvents, and pesticides.
-Although the CBd industry is not yet FDA regulated, we pay for lab testing to ensure the safety, purity, and potency of our products.
+Our hemp biomass and CBD products are tested for potency, heavy metals, microbials, residual solvents, and pesticides.
+Although the CBD industry is not yet FDA regulated, we integrated lab testing to ensure the safety, purity, and potency of our products while remaining competitive with corporations in this space.
 You can find the current potency COAs for each product in the product photos.
-If you do not see the COAs that you are looking for, email us at firstname.lastname@example.org and we'll help you out!
+Check out our Lab Results page for more info.

 ARE CBD PRODUCTS LEGAL?